tc39/proposal-built-in-modules/README.md

 ### Polyfilling

+There are three use cases that a polyfilling solution for the standard library should support:

+  * Add missing parts of the standard library
+  * Update incomplete implementations
+  * Patch broken broken parts of the standard library

+Poluyfilling is intended to cover these three use cases only.

 In order to support polyfilling new resolvers should always be registered at the head of the resolver chain and the standard library resolver used by the engine should always be the first resolver to register.
 This will always make the standard library resolver the last in the chain, giving resolvers registered by the